vxyzs/Promptopia/README.md

-# Promptopia
+# PromptEase
-Promptopia is a project made using NEXT JS
+PromptEase is a project made using NEXT JS